 The two following years in Los Angeles were two years too many.
 I returned North to Berkeley, found and married the love of my live, Victoria, and began establishing a reputation as a Bay-Area cinematographer shooting commercials and high-end corporate films.

-Today, an emerging stills artist at the age of 83, I teach lighting to grad and undergrad film students at the Academy of Art University as my day job.
+For my day job I teach lighting to grad and undergrad film students at the Academy of Art University.
 I also shoot all the blog food photographs for my wife, cookbook author Victoria Wise.
 We live in Oakland, California.